T-NIKHIL/Stoichiometric-and-Pseudo-Kinetic-Modelling-of-LAMP/README.md

 towards the exponential increase in the amount of double stranded DNA.
 Prediction of concentration of different types of LAMP amplicons will also contribute substantially towards informing design of probe-based assays.

+For more information on the method of modelling please refer to the following paper

+N. Kaur, N. Thota, B.J.
+Toley, A stoichiometric and pseudo kinetic model of loop mediated isothermal amplification, Computational and Structural Biotechnology Journal (2020), doi: https://doi.org/10.1016/j.csbj.2020.08.020